 Las Vegas Strip & Downtown Express Accessibility

-All Strip & Downtown Express buses are lift-equipped, kneel to the curb, and have low floors to accommodate passengers using mobility devices.
+All Strip & Downtown Express buses are equipped with lifts, ramps or kneeling devices to accommodate passengers using mobility devices.
 The Strip & Downtown Express, along with all public transit vehicles in Southern Nevada, is ADA accessible.
-Seating and space for up to two wheelchairs is reserved in the front of the vehicle, just behind the operator's seat.
 For TDD call (702) 676-1834

 Strip & Downtown Express Lost and found

 If you left an item on the Las Vegas Strip & Downtown Express, contact a Public Service Specialist at (702) 228-RIDE (7433) or 1-800-228-3911 and provide the following information:

 1) Route number of the bus you were riding and bus number if possible;